 - 1. BOTH men and women are responsible for keeping their romantic partners and other members of our community safe from STIs, HIV and teenage pregnancy. - 2.
 Choosing abstinence is the only sure way to avoid exposure to STI and HIV acquisition. - 3.
-Used correctly and consistently, condoms are highly effective at preventing the spread of STIs and HIV. - 4.
+Using condoms correctly and consistently is highly effective at preventing the spread of STIs and HIV. - 4.
 STAY FAITHFUL to one partner at a time to protect yourself, your partner and your community. - 5.
 If you are having sex, GET TESTED FOR HIV REGULARLY.

 - flip chart paper

 - masking or painter's tape

 - Koki pens (various colours)

 - pencils/pens

 - watch or cell phone for time-keeping

-- blank index cards, or 1/2 sheets of paper, one per learner plus a few extras

-- object instruction cards

-- Object 1 (coin, pebble, paper clip, etc.)

-- Object 2 (coin, pebble, paper clip, etc.; must be different from Object 1)

 - Reading 8.6.1: Sexual behaviours What level of risk?
-(Reading 1 in your learners' books)

-- Worksheet 8.6.2: Sexual behaviour risk counter (Worksheet 1 in your learners' books)
+- Worksheet 8.6.2: Sexual behaviour risk counter

 - Poster 8.6.1: Free choice voting codes

 - Poster 8.6.2: Sexual lifestyle vote tally

-- 1. Please refer to Pages 4-6 in this guide for a comprehensive glossary of terms that defines all the new concepts used in all the Grade 8 SLPs. - 2.
+- 1. Please refer to the front of this guide for a comprehensive glossary of terms that defines all the new concepts used in all the Grade 8 SLPs. - 2.
 Review the lesson and be sure that you understand the content, methodology and the time allocated for the lesson. - 3.
-Ensure that the learners' books have the following resources: - a) Reading 1: Sexual behaviours What level of risk? - b) Worksheet 1: Sexual behaviour risk counter
+Ensure that the learners' books have the following resources: - a) Reading 8.6.1: Sexual behaviours What level of risk? - b) Worksheet 8.6.2: Sexual behaviour risk counter